catkin/xylem/docs/design.rst

 injected by plugins (e.g. frontend plugins inject new arguments to all commands that take a list of keys as input).

-In particular it needs to be possible to supply arguments to the installer plugins (e.g. ``as-root`` or ``additional-arguments``, see `rosdep#307 <https://github.com/ros- infrastructure/rosdep/pull/307#issuecomment-36572637>`_). ``yaml`` format gives a lot of flexibility, but there should also be some conventions (not necessarily enforced) to ensure that the plugins name their options in a uniform way, such that it may even be possible and reasonable to pass certain options to all installer plugins.
+It also needs to be possible to supply arguments to the installer plugins (e.g. ``as-root`` or ``additional-arguments``, see `rosdep#307 <https://github.com/ros- infrastructure/rosdep/pull/307#issuecomment-36572637>`_).
+Such options may be passed down to those plugins via the ``InstallerContext``.
+The YAML format gives a lot of flexibility, but there should also be some conventions (not necessarily enforced) to ensure that the plugins name their options in a uniform way, such that it may even be possible and reasonable to pass certain options to all installer plugins.